Pjai1/GildedRose_refactor_TS/README.md

   - Update snapshot since it was incorrect for Conjured
 - EXTRA STEPS
   - Go over spec file and restructure a bit to clear up repetition
+  - Use strategy pattern for update quality to make it modular

 # Gilded Rose